rocksmith-2014-championship/rocksmith-2014-championship-scores-assistant-docs/docs/detector.md

 ## When it runs

-Runs every day at the top of the hour at the following times:
+Runs every day at the top of the hour at the following times (Europe/Rome timezone):

     •	1:00 AM
     •	8:00 AM